 Our reader reviews of Grasshopper are mixed.
 Customers say they enjoy the quick setup process and how simple it is to manage a business line and a personal line on the same device with the mobile app installed.
 However, some users report troubling issues with customer support and sales agents who don’t always provide reliable information.
 Read more at our Grasshopper user review page.

 Where to Find Grasshopper

-8×8 Virtual Office provides three economical pricing tiers: X2, X5, and X8, which are $25, to $35, and $55 per user, per month, respectively.
-All plans include the auto-attendant, integrations with Salesforce, and unlimited calling to a number of countries based on the plan selected.
+8×8 Virtual Office provides three economical pricing tiers: X2, X5, and X8, which are $25, $35, and $55 per user, per month, respectively.
+While not the most economical provider on our list, all plans include an auto-attendant, integration with Salesforce, and unlimited calling to up to 47 countries.

 |Unlimited Calling Countries|

 8×8’s X2 plan features unlimited calling to 14 countries, audio and video conferencing for up to 100 participants, and call recording.
 It also offers an auto-attendant, unlimited extensions, a phone number, and mobile apps.
 This plan is a great option for the cost-conscious business owner who needs to be able to service and reach international clients.

 This tier doesn’t include the operator switchboard offered with the mid-range package.
 It also lacks OnSIP’s dial-by-name directory feature.
 At $28, 8×8’s X2 plan isn’t the cheapest VoIP service entry-level package on our list, but the unlimited international calling to 14 countries may offset the price of less expensive providers that charge by the minute.

 8×8’s X3 tier adds unlimited international calling to 32 countries.
 It also includes an operator switchboard for routing and transferring calls from a computer browser or Polycom desk phone.
 8×8’s X5 plan is best for businesses that want a larger international calling radius to contact customers and clients in more global locations.